cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 $ git submodule add git@github.com:cosmos/academy-checkers-ui.git client
 ```

 Replace the path with your own repository.
 In effect, this creates a new `client` folder.
-This `client` folder makes it possible for you to easily update another repository with the content of your Go code.
+This `client` folder makes it possible for you to easily update another repository with content generated out of your Go code.

-Create a folder named `script` in your project root.
+Create a folder named `scripts` in your project root.
 This is where you will launch the Protobuf compilation.
-In the `script` folder install modules for the Protobuf-to-Typescript compiler:
+In the `scripts` folder install modules for the Protobuf-to-Typescript compiler:

 ```sh
 $ mkdir scripts